ericscharff/apple1emu/README.md

 Apple 1 also has limits to available RAM, but essentially any memory address other than an I/O port can be used as RAM.

-When the emulator starts up, a Java Swing UI window opens up.
+When the emulator starts, a Java Swing UI window opens up.
 The output from the Apple 1 appears in the terminal that stared, not in the window that opens.
 To use the emulator, _by sure to focus the window._ The reason for this is that Java does not accept raw terminal input, so instead, the Swing window is what